MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: What happens if I delete an Office 365 connected Yammer group?**

-A: As with all Office 365 groups, all the content associated with the group is deleted.
+A: All the associated Office 365 content associated with the group is deleted.
 This includes the document library, OneNote notebook and Planner plans.
-See this article about [Delete a group](https://support.office.com/article/ca7f5a9e-ae4f-4cbe-a4bc-89c469d1726f) for details.
+These resources are soft-deleted, and can be restored by your administrator for up to 30 days.

-The Office 365 resources are soft-deleted, and can be restored by your administrator for up to 30 days.
-For Yammer conversations in the group, if you have set your data retention settings to **Hard delete**, Yammer conversations can't be restored.
+For more information about deleting a group, see [Delete a group in Yammer](https://support.office.com/article/f03ab85a-c1d9-4611-ab92-a3b46d747053).

- **Q: Can I have a group with dynamic membership in Yammer**
+ **Q: Can I have an Office 365 connected Yammer group with dynamic membership**

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
 See [Create a dynamic group](create-a-dynamic-group.md) for requirements and limitations.

- **Q:** **In a new group, I see there are Yammer Files and a SharePoint Online Doc Library, are these the same thing?**
+ **Q:** **In a new connected group, I see there are Yammer Files and a SharePoint Online Doc Library, are these the same thing?**

 A: No, these are separate locations to store files but the members of the group have access to both locations.
 Files uploaded to Yammer are stored in Azure today and will remain so for the time being, while retaining all their current permissions and capabilities.
 With Office 365 connected Yammer groups, users will also be able to upload and store files in their group's SharePoint document library.